 NON-NULL-UTF8 = *(%x01-7F / UTF8-2 / UTF8-3 / UTF8-4)

-TOKEN-NAME = NON-NULL-UTF8 NUL

 TOKEN-TYPE = NON-NULL-UTF8 NUL

-TOKEN-EXPIRY = date-time NUL

 TOKEN-VALUE = NON-NULL-UTF8 NUL

-TOKEN = TOKEN-NAME TOKEN-TYPE TOKEN-EXPIRY TOKEN-VALUE
+TOKEN = TOKEN-TYPE TOKEN-VALUE

-TOKEN-COUNT = (1*dec-octet NUL) ;1-255

-INITIAL-RESPONSE = TOKEN-COUNT 1*TOKEN
+RESPONSE = 1*TOKEN NUL NUL

-The response starts with a count, a textual representation of an integer number in the value range from 1 to 255.
-It indicates the number of tokens that follow.
-Each token in the list is composed of a token name (audience), token type, and token expiry ([RFC3339] format), and token values.
+The response data is an ordered list of tokens.
+Each token in the list is composed of a token type and a token value.
 All elements are encoded as UTF-8 strings [RFC3629] followed by a NUL (%x00) character.
 There is no special row separator.

-If the response contains the complete set of tokens, the peer acting as the SASL server MUST send a SASL Outcome.
+If the response data contains the complete list of tokens, then the last token is followed by two NUL characters.
+The partner acting as the SASL server MUST then send a SASL Outcome.

-If the set of tokens exceeds the MIN-MAX-FRAME-SIZE, additional responses are required to send the remaining tokens.
-In this case, the peer acting as the SASL server MUST send a SASL Challenge.
-SASL Challenge-Response pairs MUST be exchanged until all tokens have been received.
+If the list of tokens exceeds the MIN-MAX-FRAME-SIZE, additional SASL Challenge-Response pairs MUST be exchanged until all tokens have been received or an error occurs.
+Then the partner acting as the SASL server MUST send a SASL Outcome.

+The primary scenario for the AMQPCBS SASL mechanism is seeding a token cache.
+The tokens MAY be validated as they are set, and if validation is performed and it fails, the SASL Outcome MUST indicate that failure.

 SASL Challenge

-As needed, the peer acting as the SASL server MUST send a SASL Challenge with no challenge security data in the challenge field of the sasl-challenge frame body.
+In response to receiving a partial list of tokens in the SASL Init or SASL Response, the partner acting as the SASL server MUST send a SASL Challenge with no challenge security data in the challenge field of the sasl-challenge frame body to continue the exchange.
+Otherwise, it MUST send a SASL Outcome indicating that the exchange was unsuccessful as described in SASL Outcome.

 SASL Response

-After receiving the SASL Challenge, the peer acting as the SASL client MUST send a SASL Response.
-The response data in the response field of the sasl-response frame body contains a set of tokens, equivalent to a sequence of put-token messages as described in Putting a Token.
+After receiving the SASL Challenge, the partner acting as the SASL client MUST send a SASL Response.
+The response data in the response field of the sasl-response frame body contains a list of tokens, equivalent to an ordered sequence of put-token messages as described in Putting a Token.

-The formal grammar for the response field using ABNF [RFC5234] follows:
+The formal grammar and the response data for the response field is the same as described in SASL Init.

-RESPONSE = 1*TOKEN

-Each token in the list is composed of a token name (audience), token type, and token expiry ([RFC3339] format), and token values.
-All elements are encoded as UTF-8 strings [RFC3629] followed by a NUL (%x00) character.
-There is no special row separator.

-If the response contains the remaining tokens, the server MUST send a SASL Outcome; otherwise, the server MUST send another SASL Challenge.
+If the response data contains the remaining tokens, then the last token is followed by two NUL characters.
+The partner acting as the SASL server MUST then send a SASL Outcome; otherwise, additional SASL Challenge-Response pairs MUST be exchanged until all tokens have been received or an error occurs.
+Then the partner acting as the SASL server MUST send a SASL Outcome.

 SASL Outcome

-When the SASL exchange is complete, the peer acting as the SASL server MUST send a SASL Outcome, indicating the outcome in the code field in the sasl-outcome frame body.
-If the exchange is successful, no data is returned in the additional-data field in the sasl-outcome frame body.
-If the exchange was unsuccessful, the additional-data field in the sasl-outcome frame body contains a list of error message strings for token names which caused the authentication to fail.
+When the SASL exchange is complete or an error occurs, the partner acting as the SASL server MUST send a SASL Outcome, indicating the outcome in the code field in the sasl-outcome frame body.
+If the exchange is successful, the code field MUST be set to 0; otherwise, the code field MUST be set to one of the failure codes defined by the sasl-code type.
+No data is returned in the additional-data field in the sasl-outcome frame body.Conformance

-The formal grammar for the additional-data field using ABNF [RFC5234] follows:

-NUL = %x00

-NON-NULL-UTF8 = *(%x01-7F / UTF8-2 / UTF8-3 / UTF8-4)

-TOKEN-NAME = NON-NULL-UTF8 NUL

-FAILURE-MESSAGE = NON-NULL-UTF8 NUL

-FAILURE = TOKEN-NAME FAILURE-MESSAGE

-FAILURE-COUNT = (1*dec-octet NUL) ;1-255

-SASL-OUTCOME = FAILURE-COUNT 1*FAILURE

-The additional-data field starts with a count, a textual representation of an integer number in the value range from 1 to 255.
-It indicates the number of failures that follow.
-Each failure in the list is composed of a token name and a failure message.
-All elements are encoded as UTF-8 strings [RFC3629] followed by a NUL (%x00) character.
-There is no special row separator.

-Conformance